WestonSF/ArcGISDataToolkit/ReadMe.md

 Imports LINZ encumbrance data, cleans it up and pushes into feature class format with bank mortgage is with.

-#### Map Document Summary
-Creates a summary for each map document in a folder, stating description information about the map document as well as a list of data sources used in the map documents.

 ## Features